symfony/symfony-docs/components/stopwatch.rst

     use Symfony\Component\Stopwatch\Stopwatch;

     $stopwatch = new Stopwatch();

     // starts event named 'eventName'
     $stopwatch->start('eventName');

-    // ... some code goes here
+    // ... run your code here

     $event = $stopwatch->stop('eventName');
+    // you can convert $event into a string for a quick summary
+    // e.g. (string) $event = '4.50 MiB - 26 ms'

 The :class:`Symfony\\Component\\Stopwatch\\StopwatchEvent` object can be retrieved from the  :method:`Symfony\\Component\\Stopwatch\\Stopwatch::start`,